robertmartin8/PyPortfolioOpt/README.md

 ### Covariance

 The covariance matrix encodes not just the volatility of an asset, but also how it correlated to other assets.
-This is important, because in order to reap the benefits of diversification (and thus increase return per unit risk), the assets in the portfolio should be as uncorrelated as possible.
+This is important because in order to reap the benefits of diversification (and thus increase return per unit risk), the assets in the portfolio should be as uncorrelated as possible.

 - Sample covariance matrix:
     - an unbiased estimate of the covariance matrix